DP-SPRT: Differentially Private Sequential Probability Ratio Tests: Abstract

 \section{Abstract}

 We revisit Wald's celebrated Sequential Probability Ratio Test for sequential tests of two simple hypotheses, under privacy constraints.
 We propose \dpsprt, a wrapper that can be calibrated to achieve desired error probabilities and privacy constraints, addressing a significant gap in previous work. \dpsprt{} relies on a private mechanism that processes a sequence of queries and stops after privately determining when the query results fall outside a predefined interval.
-This \outint{} mechanism improves upon naive composition of existing techniques like AboveThreshold, potentially benefiting other sequential algorithms.
+This \outint{} mechanism improves upon naive composition of existing techniques like AboveThreshold, achieving a factor-of-2 privacy improvement and thus potentially benefiting other continual monitoring procedures.
 We prove generic upper bounds on the error and sample complexity of \dpsprt{} that can accommodate various noise distributions based on the practitioner's privacy needs.
 We exemplify them in two settings: Laplace noise (pure Differential Privacy) and Gaussian noise (Rényi differential privacy).
 In the former setting, by providing a lower bound on the sample complexity of any $\epsilon$-DP test with prescribed type I and type II errors, we show that \dpsprt{} is near optimal when both errors are small and the two hypotheses are close.
 Moreover, we conduct an experimental study revealing its good practical performance.